MVillate/Git_Basics/README.md

 ### Public Key generation

-The following commando will generate a key in ~/.ssh.
+The following command will generate a key in ~/.ssh.
 By default the name is id_rsa and id_rsa.pub

 ```bash
 ssh-keygen -t rsa -b 4096 -C "manuel.villate@gmail.com"